mattc21/Chessboard-Puzzle/readme.md

 Inspired by 3Blue1Brown chessboard puzzle.

 An engine that can solve the chessboard puzzle.
 Includes a simple two player and single player version of game on terminal.

+Play on Terminal for best experience.
+Running through VSCode may result in buggy experience.